dist-svc/dsf-proto/data-structures/base.md

 * **Flags**
   * Bit 15: Secondary, indicates this is a secondary object
   * Bit 14: Encrypted, indicates data and secure options fields have been encrypted
-  * Bit 13: Address Request, messages only, indicates the responder should attach a peer address option to the response \(used for address discovery\)
+  * Bit 0: Address Request, messages only, indicates the responder should attach a peer address option to the response \(may be used for address discovery\)
 * **Application ID** indicates a specific application in DSF (0x0000 for DSF core)
 * **Object Kind** indicates protocol-specific page or message kind
   * kinds must be globally unique within DSF